How to Apply

-The church receives the current rate in effect at the time the entire application is received at The Free Methodist Foundation.
+The church receives the rate in effect at the time the completed application is received at FM Financial.
 If approved, the church will be guaranteed this rate for five years from the date the loan is approved.
-After five years the loan will be adjusted up or down to the current rate in effect at that time.
+After five years the loan will be adjusted up or down to the rate in effect at that time.

 The rate generally adjusts to the base rate in effect for new loans at that time.
 The base loan rate is determined by a wide variety of factors including loan demand, market conditions, and dollars available to loan.